 At first blush, London may seem far removed from the story of the Lincoln assassination.
 However, the history of the assassin is very much based in his ancestral London roots.
 We can document that the Booth family had called London home since at least John Wilkes Booth’s great grandfather’s christening in London in 1723.
 Junius Brutus Booth, the patriarch of the theatrical dynasty that fathered the assassin, was born in and started his career on the London stages of Covent Garden and Drury Lane.
 A few years after the assassination, John Sleeper Clarke moved his family, including his wife and sister to the assassin, Asia Booth Clarke, to London.
 Asia never saw America again except for when her body was returned to Baltimore, and John Sleeper sleeps forever in a London cemetery.

-So there were many possible Boothie missions for me to spring on poor, unprepared London Lindsey.
-Should I have her find the location of Junius’ boyhood home?
-Have her search through the London Metropolitan Archives for Booth birth and death certificates?
-Send her to a theatre library to photograph early Junius playbills?
-In the end, I decided to ask her to do what she does so well, look for a grave.
+So there are many possible Boothie missions for one to do when visiting London.
+You could find the location of Junius’ boyhood home, search through the London Metropolitan Archives for Booth birth and death certificates, or visit a theatre library to photograph early Junius playbills.
+There is also one small connection hidden away in a small cemetery.

 While researching the above however, I came across an interesting letter in the James O. Hall Research Center of another Booth buried in London whose father had a familiar name: